berlinrs/berline.rs/_posts/2021-08-19-rust-hack-and-learn.md

 ---

+Notes for this event: In addition to our usual coincidental choice of topics we will dedicate some time for the first part of a workshop about Rust Futures.
+Together we'll be working through Amos' [Understanding Rust futures by going way too deep](https://fasterthanli.me/articles/understanding-rust-futures-by-going-way-too-deep).

+---

 Rust is a language empowering everyone to build reliable and efficient software.

 Let's meet for open hacking and (co)-learning in our bi-weekly learning group!

 Everyone is welcome.
 Rusties of all skill levels meet and hack on cool Rust stuff.
-Please bring a computer.

-Never written a single line of Rust, but interested in the language?
+- Never written a single line of Rust, but interested in the language?
 There will be people around to get you set up and going.

-Already have a project?
+- Already have a project?
 Just hack on it or find others interested in contributing.
 If you have something working, you can put it on the big screen and show everyone.

-Don't have a project yet?
+- Don't have a project yet?
 There are lots of ideas and cool projects floating around that you can work on!

 Here are some ideas if you don't know what to hack on: